jagan-singh/Movie-Analysis-Mod1/readme.md

 ## Conclusion
 ### Recommendations
-Based on our analysis on rate of return we concluded that investing in movie is the right decision for Microsoft.
+Based on our analysis on rate of return, most movie investments are very profitable.
 Larger movie budgets are associated with high rate of return.
 We found that movies released in June and December are more profitable.
 In terms of genres, Action, Adventure and Sci-Fi movies are most profitable whereas